ImmuneLethal/Wealth-tracking-web-app-/README.md

 ## Features

 - Add stocks by symbol and quantity.
-Prices are fetched from [stooq](https://stooq.com/).
+Prices are fetched from Yahoo Finance using a CORS proxy.
 - Stock symbol field offers auto suggestions as you type.
 - Add cryptocurrencies by ID and quantity.
 Prices are fetched from [CoinGecko](https://www.coingecko.com/).
 - Holdings are saved locally so you don't have to re-enter them.